 - Web Module Improvements: They are doing away with Flash, which must be a huge concession by Adobe.
 But HTML 5 compliant Web presentation is welcome.
 That said, I don’t use that feature and don’t know many people on the Web using it.
 Nice, but … My evaluation: Yawn!

-- Touch-Enabled Computer Support: I am sure people using that sort of computers will appreciate this.
+- Touch-Enabled Computer Support: I am sure people using that sort of computer will appreciate this.
 It is probably a natural extension of having a tablet version of Lightroom.
 Currently, I have no such device, but I can see how useful it can be.
 Mind you, this is not like using a Wacom tablet.
 You can control only the UI, move elements that can be dragged, click on icons, etc. My evaluation: Somewhat Positive.

 - Collection Filtering: Now you can use a filter to quickly find a collection, just as you can do on keywords.
 Nice, but … My evaluation: Neutral.